-Whether in drawing, painting, or printmaking, the process for me is about layering and energizing space in such a way that objects are fluid, interconnected and full of energy and movement.
-I try to utilize a variety of lines, marks and media to suggest both stasis and openness to possibility and transformation as well as the passage of time.
-As I attempt to describe the multiple realities which intermingle in memory, imagination and daily life, images emerge and diverge – re-configuring in new relationships.
+Whether in drawing, painting or printmaking, the process for me is about layering and energizing space in such a way that objects are fluid, interconnected and full of energy and movement.
+I try to use a variety of lines, marks and media to suggest both stasis and openness to possibility and transformation including the passage of time.
+Multiple realities intermingle in memory, imagination and daily life as images emerge and diverge reconfiguring in new relationships.

 Critics have described Nancy Lasar’s work with such phrases as “drawing with light”, “condensed energy and flow”, “calm and crazy” and “organized chaos”. “ Her latest work demonstrates an evolution, a transmutation, a metamorphosis of style, but not of message.
 Her art compels us to take a second look, to gaze more intently at the world we inhabit….Her varied works make manifest the depth and richness of her own musings.”
 Lasar herself states, “ we are tuning forks of emotion as we react to the world around us, vibrating at frequencies beyond logic, struggling to reflect, adjust and move forward in an increasingly complex and interconnected world.”

 John Davis writes in his introduction to her 2013 brochure “Lines of Light”, “Each of Lasar’s piece is a portal to that which lays unforeseen.
 Each morphing image and wild line promise something more than initially meets the eye.
 Indeed, each work rewards closer scrutiny with new realizations and deeper insights into the world at large.
 Lasar is challenging and enticing viewers to move beyond present realities – to see ‘anew’ and with greater understanding all that surrounds them.
 Each image is an iinvitation to enter these new realms.”